 And there is an Open division as well, so everyone is welcome to participate.

-In addition to the research competition, the conference will host a session about academic citizenship to help graduate students and early-career scholars learn some of the skills of the presenting at a conference, reviewing research, and networking.
-We'll also have session with Great Ideas For Teaching presentations.
+In addition to the research competition, the conference will host a session about academic citizenship to help graduate students and early-career scholars learn some of the skills of presenting at a conference, reviewing research, and networking.
+We'll also have a session with Great Ideas For Teaching presentations.

 We'll kick off the conference Thursday evening with an opening reception and our keynote speaker as part of UofM's annual Norm Brewer First Amendment Lecture.
 We'll also have a panel focused on nonprofit journalism featuring staff members from UofM's Institute for Public Service Reporting and The Daily Memphian, a local news startup.

 Come to the home of blues and birthplace of rock 'n' roll!
 You will be just in time for the start of spring, so, you can drink iced tea and eat Memphis barbecue while enjoying the warm spring Southern breeze, live music on Beale Street, the National Civil Rights Museum, Graceland, Sun Studios, Stax Records, the Rock and Soul Museum, and maybe even see an Elvis or two.

 Acceptance of papers to colloquium competitions does not prevent authors from submitting to AEJMC divisions for AEJMC's annual conference in San Francisco.
 Graduate students are especially encouraged to submit their work.

 Authors are invited to submit research papers, panel proposals and/or research-in-progress abstracts for the 45th Annual AEJMC Southeast Colloquium, which will be March 19-21, 2020, at the FedEx Institute of Technology at the University of Memphis, in Memphis, Tennessee.

 Authors should prepare submissions as either a Microsoft Word or PDF file.